Myofibroblast Development in Breast Cancer

 In addition, the transdifferentiation of myofibroblasts from tissue cells and their subsequent activation is controlled by a combination of soluble factors and contractile tension.
 The increased tissue stiffness associated with fibrosis may thereby generate a positive feedback loop to facilitate tumor progression and metastatic invasion.

-Delineating the microenvironmental effects and effectors requires sophisticated, tractable model systems.
+Delineating the microenvironmental effects and effectors requires sophisticated model systems that mimic the conditions under which breast cancer develops.

 Our lab is developing an experimental model to define how alterations of the biochemical and biophysical cellular microenvironment can stimulate myofibroblast development and activation, and how formation and activation of myofibroblasts in tissue structures affects progression to malignancy.

-We're using cell culture and animal studies to determine the biochemical and biomechanical requirements of the substratum microenvironment for the transdifferentiation process.
+We're using cell culture and preclinical models to determine the biochemical and biomechanical requirements of the substratum microenvironment for the transdifferentiation process.
 We're also using a novel 3D microlithography-based organotypic culture system of the mammary epithelial ductal network to determine how myofibroblast transdifferentiation affects the microenvironment of the duct at the biochemical, mechanical and cell population levels.

 Given that the presence of fibrotic foci in breast tumors correlates with metastasis and negative prognosis and might hinder the efficacy of tumor therapies, the new physiologically relevant models developed in our work may have a significant impact on the discovery and evaluation of novel therapeutic targets to combat fibrosis genesis and tumor progression.